-In 2018, Yu.
-Nesterov \cite{nesterov2021implementable} made a breakthrough in the understanding of the role of higher-order methods in modern convex optimization when $p$-th derivative is Lipschitz.
-He increased the regularization parameter in the regularized $p$-th Taylor polynomial of the objective in M.~Baes's approach and showed that this new Taylor model is convex.
-Moreover, he showed that for $p=3$ this convex Taylor model can be minimized very efficiently with almost the same complexity as the standard Newton's method step.
-Further, he demonstrated that minimzation of the convex Taylor model does not require calculating the full tensor of third derivatives.
-Instead, it is sufficient to calculate directional third derivatives, e.g., by automatic differentiation.
-Finally, he proved the lower bound $1/k^{(3p+1)/2}$ for convex problems with Lipschitz $p$-th derivative, constructed for each $p\geq 2$ the worst-case functions in the class of convex functions with Lipschitz $p$-th derivatives, and described a research program to develop optimal tensor methods \cite{nesterov2018lectures}.
+In 2018, a breakthrough was made by Yu.
+Nesterov~\cite{nesterov2021implementable} in understanding the significance of higher-order methods in modern convex optimization when the $p$-th derivative satisfies the Lipschitz condition.
+The breakthrough involved increasing the regularization parameter in M. Baes's approach for the regularized $p$-th Taylor polynomial of the objective.
+It was demonstrated that this modified Taylor model is convex.
+Additionally, it was shown that the convex Taylor model can be efficiently minimized for $p=3$, with similar complexity to the standard Newton's method step.
+Furthermore, it was proven that minimizing the convex Taylor model doesn't require the calculation of the entire tensor of third derivatives.
+Instead, directional third derivatives can be calculated, for example, through automatic differentiation.
+Lastly, a lower bound of $1/k^{(3p+1)/2}$ was established for convex problems with Lipschitz $p$-th derivative.
+For each $p\geq 2$, worst-case functions within the class of convex functions with Lipschitz $p$-th derivatives were constructed, and a research program was outlined to develop optimal tensor methods~\cite{nesterov2018lectures}.
 It followed from the obtained lower bounds for convex optimization problems that the Monteiro--Svaiter second-order method is optimal up to a logarithmic factor since it used a complicated line-search procedure.
 Based on the Monteiro--Svaiter method and the convex Taylor model of the objective, in \cite{gasnikov2018substantiation,gasnikov2017universal,gasnikov2019optimal} and independently in \cite{bubeck2019near,jiang2019optimal}, the authors proposed near-optimal tensor methods for convex problems with Lipschitz $p$-th derivatives, which have the rate $1/k^{(3p+1)/2}$ up to logarithmic factors.
 In Section~\ref{optimal}, the Monteiro--Svaiter approach with Nesterov's implementable tensor steps is described.
 As it was mentioned in \cite{nesterov2018lectures,doikov2020inexact}, the auxiliary line-search procedures that lead to logarithmic factors in the convergence rates of the near-optimal tensor methods may also significantly slow down the convergence in practice.
 In 2022, two independent works \cite{kovalev2022first_} and \cite{carmon2022optimal} proposed optimal tensor methods with convergence rates without additional logarithmic factors.
 At the same time, such methods were proposed also for monotone variational inequalities \cite{adil2022line,lin2022perseus} under higher-order regularity of the operator.